 The Georgia Cancer Center

 The Georgia Cancer Center’s (GCC) mission is to reduce the burden of cancer in the State of Georgia and across the globe through superior care, innovation, and education.
-The GCC is made up of the M. Bert Storey Research Building, the Outpatient Services clinic, the Radiation Oncology Center, and sections of Augusta University Medical Center.
+The GCC is made up of the M. Bert Storey Research Building, the Outpatient Services clinic, the Radiation Oncology Center, sections of the Children's Hospital of Georgia and sections of Augusta University Medical Center.

 To learn more about the Georgia Cancer Center and the services

 The Georgia Cancer Center’s M. Bert Storey Research Building is home to four research programs: Cancer Prevention and Control, Tumor Signaling & Angiogenesis, Molecular Oncology & Biomarkers, and Cancer Immunology, Inflammation and Tolerance.
 In 2018, the cancer center opened a $62.5 million expansion including the Collaborative Connector.
 The Collaborator Connector was designed to facilitate communication and collaboration between cancer researchers and clinicians, with a goal of promoting translational research in order to develop the next generation of cancer diagnostics and treatments.